 - Study desk with chair

 - Shelving for course books and folders

 We also provide all houses which don’t have Council wheelie bins with heavy-duty gull-proof sacks for storing general waste and recycling bags between collections.

 Most students acquire other necessary items from home (ask parents to check their loft or garage for things they no longer want).
 Other groups often purchase the other essentials jointly to spread the cost.
-You will need to provide any small electrical appliances you may need (kettle, toaster, iron, vacuum) in addition to your crockery, cutlery and kitchenware, bed linens and towels.
+You will need to provide any small electrical appliances you may need (kettle, toaster, microwave, iron, vacuum) in addition to your crockery, cutlery and kitchenware, bed linens and towels.
 We would also recommend a 2/3‑section bin for the kitchen which allows for segregation of recycling and general waste.